Zinoex/certified-neural-approximations/CONTRIBUTING.md

 ## Setting up your own fork of this repo.

 - On github interface click on `Fork` button.
-- Clone your fork of this repo. `git clone git@github.com:YOUR_GIT_USERNAME/grid-neural-abstractions.git`
+- Clone your fork of this repo. `git clone git@github.com:YOUR_GIT_USERNAME/certified-neural-approximations.git`
-- Enter the directory `cd grid-neural-abstractions`
+- Enter the directory `cd certified-neural-approximations`
-- Add upstream repo `git remote add upstream https://github.com/Zinoex/grid-neural-abstractions`
+- Add upstream repo `git remote add upstream https://github.com/<Username>/certified-neural-approximations`

 ## Setting up your own virtual environment